-Since China severed nearly all communications out of the Uyghur homeland 3 years ago, every Uyghur abroad has endured the pain of losing contact with friends and loved ones.
+Since China severed nearly all communications out of the #Uyghur homeland 3 years ago, every Uyghur abroad has endured the pain of losing contact w friends & loved ones.
 This poem by my friend Mirshad Ghalip, now living in Chicago, is a powerful testament to that experience.

 I see my friends in my dreams at night,

 perhaps I just miss them, perhaps it's a sign.

-The windy city's gusts cannot reach Kotla,
+The windy city's gusts cannot reach Korla,

 the greetings I send remain unheard.